 Rules of Conduct of Insiders Respecting Trading of Securities of the Corporation.
 The Rules of Conduct apply to the members of the Board of Directors and to senior executives of the Corporation and its major subsidiaries, including all participants to the long term incentive plans of the Corporation.
 Approximately 150 people are subject to the Rules of Conduct.
-The Rules of Conduct provide for

-"blackout" periods during which trading in the securities of the Corporation is not permitted, and require that prior approval for trading in securities of the Corporation be obtained from either the President and CEO, CFO or the Secretary of the Corporation.
+The Rules of Conduct provide for "blackout" periods during which trading in the securities of the Corporation is not permitted, and require that prior approval for trading in securities of the Corporation be obtained from the Secretary of the Corporation.